 BD3 Brake Power Supply is intended to interface mains supplied eddy current brakes with dynamometer controller.
-It is used to keep brake current at level required to get desired torque.
-BD3 offers one or three phase mains input and fast demagnetization circuit for quicker brake response.
+It is used to keep brake current at the level required to get desired torque.
+BD3 offers one or three-phase mains input and fast demagnetization circuit for quicker brake response.
 With BD3, typical dyno brakes will deliver full torque output under 0.2s and will completely turn off under 0.02s.
 Fast brake response is especially beneficial in dynamometers with low inertia, such as engine dynamometer or hub dynamometer.

-- Device should be fixed on hard, flat surface in well ventilated area.
+- The device should be fixed on a hard, flat surface in a well-ventilated area.

-- Device must not be exposed to vibration.
+- The device must not be exposed to vibration.

-- Device air flow must not be obstructed.
+- The device air flow must not be obstructed.

 - No foreign objects should be inserted into the device.

 - Life-threatening, high voltages are present in the device.
 Make sure that it is disconnected from mains power supply before doing maintenance work.

-- Device is equipped with high voltage storage capacitor.
+- The device is equipped with high voltage storage capacitor.
 Before servicing the device, after disconnecting power, wait 15 minutes for the capacitor voltage to drop to safe level.

-- Device is intended for installation by qualified personnel.
+- The device is intended for installation by qualified personnel.

-- Device should be protected from access by unauthorized personnel.
+- The device should be protected from access by unauthorized personnel.

-- Device should be protected from moisture.
+- The device should be protected from moisture.
 It mustn’t be used when wet.

-- Device should be protected from ingress of conductive contaminants.
+- The device should be protected from ingress of conductive contaminants.
 It shouldn’t be operated where metal grinding or cutting dust is present in the air.

-- Device mustn’t be powered without assembled enclosure.
+- The device mustn’t be powered without the enclosure assembled.